 FEATURE: Wellbeing for rural people in a changing climate – Experience from Ghana’s semi-arid areas

 Rahina Sidiki Alare has worked with women’s groups in communities of Ghana’s semi-arid districts to spread timely and accurate climate information and support them to adopt climate-smart agriculture and develop business activities.
 These ways of working hold important lessons for agriculture-dependent communities elsewhere.
 She reports on challenges and achievements.
+This is one of a series of blogs highlighting potential for ‘accelerated adaptation in Africa’ in the run-up to the Climate Adaptation Summit, January 2021.

 How the climate is putting smallholder farmers’ livelihoods at risk